2009 PDC World Darts Championship

-The 2009 Ladbrokes.com World Darts Championship was the 16th World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
+The 2009 PDC World Darts Championship (known for sponsorship reasons as the 2009 Ladbrokes.com World Darts Championship) was the sixteenth World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
 The event took place at Alexandra Palace in London from 19 December 2008 and 4 January 2009.

 John Part was the defending champion, having won the PDC World Championship for the second time in the previous year's final against Kirk Shepherd.
 However, he was eliminated by Bill Davis on the opening night.
 Shepherd's poor form in 2008 continued, as he was also eliminated in the first round, by Dutchman Jan van der Rassel.
 Eventually, the title was won by Phil Taylor, with a 7–1 victory in the final over Raymond van Barneveld.
 This was Taylor's twelfth PDC world title, and his fourteenth in all; his average of 110.94 against van Barneveld remains a record for the PDC World Championship final.

 The tournament was also notable for featuring the first ever nine-dart finish at the PDC World Championship, completed by van Barneveld in his quarter-final match with Jelle Klaasen.